-When the performance is done in public spaces and appears to be organizationally related, acceptance by the public appears high.
-Surprisingly, people approved of the new kind of advertisement in which live images were captured, and rendered into computer-generated ads which include the subjects as models.
-Although one might have expected people to object to their images being used in a marketing system, there were few objections.
+In short, when the performance is done in public spaces and appears to be organizationally related, acceptance by the public appears high.
+Surprisingly, people approved of the new form of advertisement in which live images were captured and rendered into computer-generated ads that included the subjects as models.
+People rarely object to their images being used in marketing.

-5 Performance Two: Projected Data with Input from a Hidden Camera
+Performance Two: Projected Data with Input from a Hidden Camera

-This performance makes the source from where the projected images originate less visible than in Performance One.
-Using the same highly visible projection, but with a hidden camera, sets up a disconcerting discrepancy in expectations between the technology used to capture an image and the projection of that image.
+This performance makes the source of the projected images originate less visible than in Performance One.
+The use of the same highly visible projection, but with a hidden camera, sets up a disconcerting discrepancy in expectations between the technology used to capture an image and the projection of that image.
 A concealed infrared night vision camera is used to capture live video of passers-by.
 In the simplest form, the live video output of the hidden camera is displayed directly to the data projector.
 The effect of the hidden video camera remains obvious by virtue of the intense beam of the data projector and the arrangement of the projection.

 In other forms of this performance, text, graphics, and other content containing images from the hidden camera are integrated on-the-fly and rendered to the data projector for the audience.
-Provocative text messages such as "AD-VERTISING IS THEFT of solitude" are mixed with video from the concealed night vision camera system.
-(See Fig 1.)
+Provocative text messages such as "ADVERTISING IS THEFT of personal solitude" are mixed with video from the concealed night vision camera system (See Fig. 1).